brevzin/brevzin.github.io/_posts/2021-11-21-conditional-members.md

 However, D gives us what I think is a clear answer for how we could do conditional members in a way that is properly conditional and avoids the kind of tedium that we have to deal with today: `if`.

-We can just use `if` at class scope to declare a conditional member function (no need to come up with a workaround to wrap `T&`):
+We could just use `if` at class scope to declare a conditional member function (no need to come up with a workaround to wrap `T&`):

 ```cpp
 template <typename T>